Kanwar245/SimpleSearchEngine/README.md

 ### Reading and writing the pipes:

 * The master process will be writing words to the child processes.
 How does the child process know when one word ends and the next word begins?
-The easiest way to solve this problem is to always write and read the same number of bytes.
-In other words, when the master process writes a word to a child, it should always write the same number of bytes.
-You can assume that a word is no bigger than 32 characters (see MAXWORD in freq_list.h).
+The easiest way to solve this problem was to always write and read the same number of bytes.
+In other words, when the master process writes a word to a child, it will always write the same number of bytes.
+Assume that a word is no bigger than 32 characters (see MAXWORD in freq_list.h).
 So the master process will write 32 bytes (including the null termination character), and the child process will always read 32 bytes.
 * The FreqRecords have a fixed size, so the master process knows how to read one record at a time from a worker.
 The worker process notifies the master that it has no more records to send by sending a FreqRecord with a value of 0 for the freq field, and an empty string for the filename field.
-* The master process will read one record at a time from each worker, so you need to keep track of the case when the master has read all of the records from a worker.
+* The master process will read one record at a time from each worker, so the case when the master has read all of the records from a worker has to be tracked.